kubos/kubos/docs/tutorials/first-project.rst

 Creating Your First KubOS Project
 =================================

+TODO: Probably get rid of this or rework to be a "first time interacting with an OBC" project

 This tutorial guides the user through the process of creating a new Kubos project using Python3 and installing and running it on a target OBC.